 A DIY Lighted Pumpkin Candy Holder is just what you need to share the goodies on Halloween night in a festive and fun way without having to be home!!
-I love the idea of leaving a bucket out for trick-or-treaters while you take your little ones around the neighborhood.
+I love the idea of leaving a bucket at the front door for trick-or-treaters while you take your little ones around the neighborhood.

-I changed a few things because I don’t just love a scary Halloween.
 I’m more of a friendly pumpkin, Disney princess Halloween girl.
-So, I switched out the skeleton bag of bones for a lighted pumpkin and “welcome” sign.
+So, I switched out their suggested skeleton bag of bones for a lighted pumpkin and “welcome” sign.
 It just fits my whole pretty pumpkin theme at my house a little bit better.

 What You’ll Need to Make a DIY Lighted Pumpkin Candy Holder